yac-vays/vays/docs/Development/Onboarding/TUTORIAL.md

 Beware to not use `useState` and corresponding setter hooks inside custom control components.
 Calling a setter causes a rerender to be queued.
 This can sometimes interfere with the JSON forms library which manages rerendering of the custom control itself.
+The endresult is an infinite loop, which json form does abort early by throwing an error.

 #### Performance trap tight validation: Use Debouncing for text input

 To make sure that the GUI runs smooth, validates should only be performed rarely.
-Note that validates usually happen when the onchange callback is called too.
+Validates happen when the onchange callback is called.

-[TBD]
 Note that the entire form is validated at once.
 Thus, you need to make sure this happens rarely, or the user will eventually no longer be able to type, once the json schema reaches a certain size.
-(This is reached quickly.)

 #### Other performance tips